FrHassan/Dealing-with-Cyclic-Dependencies/README.md

 </p>

 **7.** Under the "_Graph Apps_" section, open "Graph Data Science Playground" aka _NEuler_.
-   - In case _NEuler_ is absent from the list, you can install it using this url:: [https://neo.jfrog.io/neo/api/npm/npm/neuler](https://neo.jfrog.io/neo/api/npm/npm/neuler)
+   - In case _NEuler_ is absent from the list, you can install it using this url: [https://neo.jfrog.io/neo/api/npm/npm/neuler](https://neo.jfrog.io/neo/api/npm/npm/neuler)
    - Copy the url and click on "Install".
 <p align="center">
  <img src="Assets/Images/Neo4j Desktop Graph Apps.PNG">
 </p>

 **8.** With _NEuler_, you have the ability to utilize all the graph algorithms that are currently at your disposal.
-   - The official documentation provides comprehensive information on all the Neo4j graph algorithms that are available [[13]](https://neo4j.com/docs/graph-data-science/current/algorithms/).
+   - The official documentation provides comprehensive information on all the Neo4j graph algorithms that are available [[6]](https://neo4j.com/docs/graph-data-science/current/algorithms/).
    - For the list of algorithms, choose "Strongly Connected Components".